JAForbes/keynames/README.md

 # keynames
-A function that returns an array of names of a keyboard key.
+A customizable function that returns an array of names of a keyboard key.

-####Quick Start
+####Basic Usage

 ```js
 window.onkeydown = function(e){